elvis-mw/APPLE-STORE-SALES-SQL-ANALYSIS/README.md

 - A running total helps in visualizing long-term sales trends.
 Stores with fluctuating sales may require investigation into seasonal effects, economic conditions, or store-level operational challenges.

-# 3. WARRANTY & QUALITY ISSUES (Warranty Claims, Product Quality & Customer Service)
+# 3. WARRANTY AND QUALITY ISSUES(Warranty Claims, Product Quality and Customer Service)
 ---

 ## 13. Calculate the percentage of warranty claims marked as "Warranty Void".